-This chapter introduced the new language features that Sun built into the JDK 5 release of the Java programming language.
+This chapter introduced Derby, a lightweight database from the Apache Database project, which is new in JDK 6.
+Also reviewed were the new language features that Sun built into the JDK 5 release of the Java programming language.
 You should have all you need to know to understand and utilize these new features.
 You may find that a number of programming tasks you've accomplished in the past are now made simpler and clearer, and perhaps even some problems that never had a good solution now do.

 Also covered in this chapter are several of the most important utility libraries in Java.
 The preferences library allows you to store and retrieve configuration information for your application.
-The logging library provides a sophisticated package of routines to track what your program is doing and offer output to a variety of people that need it.
+The logging library provides a sophisticated package of routines to track what your program is doing and offer output in a variety of ways.
 The regular expression library provides routines for advanced processing of textual data.